max-talanov/1/computational emotional thinking course/emotional_thinking.md

 1. When you realize that there is not that much time left, for example 5 minutes, you start feeling some anxiety and concentrate on the task.
 1. Then you realize there is no time left, you start panic (for example :-)), and cry for help.

-This is bright example of how do we use emotions in time control to change our actions strategy in everyday life.
+This is example of how do we use emotions in time control to change our actions strategy in everyday life.

 ##The emotion machine (Model 6)

 First starting point is the philosophy, we use Marvin Minsky book ["The emotion machine"](http://en.wikipedia.org/wiki/The_Emotion_Machine).

-Some ideas that I have reused here:

-1. 6 mental activities levels model
-1. Critic, Selector, Way to think triplet.
-1. Consciousness and mind does not have "silver bullet" solution, there are several mechanisms that are always used and involved in the operation of the brain (intelligence).

-Marvin Minsky question:
+###Marvin Minsky's question:

 "What could make our brain grow?"
 In other words our ancestors monkeys that lived in some form till some moment 5 million years ago, what could trigger their brain to increase the frontal lobe?

-### Model 6

 ![model 6](http://web.media.mit.edu/~minsky/E5/eb5_files/image001.png)